 According to the Autism Society, there are more than 3.5 million people in the U.S. currently living with Autism.
 The condition makes you feel, see and hear the world differently than other people.
-As a spectrum condition, all autistic people share certain difficulties.
-However, lifelong developmental disability affects each individual differently.
+Lifelong developmental disability affects each individual differently.

-As an autistic person, your world can often feel overwhelming, and this can be the source of a great deal of stress.
-It’s generally harder for you to relate to and understand others, and even everyday communications, surroundings, activities and tasks can sometimes prove problematic.
+As an autistic person, your world can often feel overwhelming, which can be the source of a great deal of stress.
+It’s generally more challenging for you to relate to and understand others — even everyday communications, surroundings, activities and tasks can sometimes prove problematic.

-Fortunately, all children and adults can benefit from therapies, interventions, strategies and tools that aim to reduce autistic and sensory overload symptoms, as well as increase functioning, abilities and skills.
+Fortunately, all children and adults can benefit from therapies, interventions, strategies and tools that aim to reduce autistic and sensory overload symptoms and increase functioning, abilities and skills.
 This guide provides background information on autism and sensory overload disorders — particularly how noise and sounds affect individuals with autism.
 It also provides strategies, tools and resources to help people with autism better cope and manage their symptoms.

 Key Autism Statistics

-- In identical twins, if one sibling has ASD, there’s a 36-95 percent likelihood of the other twin being on the spectrum.
-In the case of twins who are non-identical, where one child has ASD, the other will be affected between zero and 31 percent of the time.
+In identical twins, if one sibling has ASD, there’s a 36 to 95% likelihood of the other twin being on the spectrum.
+In the case of non-identical twins, where one child has ASD, the other will be affected between zero and 31% of the time.

-- From medical care to lost parental productivity, the average total costs per year relating to U.S. children on the autistic spectrum in 2011 is thought to be between $11.5 and $60.9 billion.
+From medical care to lost parental productivity, the average total costs per year for U.S. children on the autistic spectrum in 2015 amounted to $268 billion and is expected to reach the $461 billion mark by 2025.

 Physical and Emotional Symptoms Autistic Individuals Experience

 Arguably, the key to understanding autism is to know the ways that it affects you or your child on both a physical and emotional level.
-While there are three core autism symptom categories — namely social deficits, language impairment and repetitive behaviors, there are other overlapping issues, conditions and challenges that your child may face.
+While there are three core autism symptom categories — namely social deficits, language impairment and repetitive behaviors — your child may face other overlapping issues, conditions and challenges.